-The best way to get your kids to eat their vegetables is to make sure they taste good to YOU.
-(Yes, I realize that is a fairly obvious one, but we so often forget it!)
-You can’t expect opinionated little people to go for plain steamed veggies day in and day out, so be sure to make them flavorful.
-Some ideas:
+The best way to help the kids eat their vegetables is to make sure they taste good to YOU first.
+Yes, I realize that is a fairly obvious one, but we so often forget it!
+We too often make baby and kids food very bland, or we make them something (homemade or store-bought) and don’t try it.

 - Toss carrots, broccoli, or cauliflower with a curry or peanut sauce.

-- Serve veggies with dips like ketchup, Ranch, Cheese Sauce, or anything else your child likes.
+- Serve veggies with dips like ketchup, ranch, guacamole, salsa, Cheese Sauce, or anything else your child likes.

 TIP: Find my Master List of Vegetable Recipes for Kids, which is a great place to start, too.

 This almost always leads to my kids eating whatever is on offer, in part I think, because it’s sort of fun to have an appetizer to nibble on.
-And, without other foods to distract your little eater, they might be able to enjoy the choice that’s actually in front of them—and then the pressures off when it comes to actually sitting down at the table.
+And, this comes without the pressure that is sometimes present at the dinner table, which can lighten the mood and help, too.

-If you feel like you can’t get your toddler to eat their broccoli no matter what you try, change things up and prepare the food another way.
+If you feel like you can’t entice your toddler to eat their broccoli no matter what you try, change things up and prepare the food another way.
 They may be bored or genuinely not like the way you usually make it.
 You can:

 - Reach for a veggie from the same family, like cauliflower or Romanesco, and see if that helps.
 Try to compare the flavor or texture of the food to something you know they like if possible.